 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 If you are pregnant, you will have to be very careful about your food choices because what you eat will affect your health as well as your baby’s health.
 Everything you plan to eat (however little) will impact your baby’s health.
 So it is important that you opt for healthy foods.

-You will receive well-meaning advice with regards to your food choices during pregnancy and so much information can overwhelm you.
+You will receive well-meaning advice with regard to your food choices during pregnancy, and so much information can overwhelm you.
 You will know which fruits and veggies to eat, but what about herbs and seeds?
-Take sesame seeds, for instance, can you include them in your pregnancy diet?
-Are they harmful or are they good for you and your baby?
+Take sesame seeds, for instance.
+Can you include them in your pregnancy diet?
+Is it okay to have sesame seeds in pregnancy?
+Are they harmful, or are they good for you and your baby?
 Read on to know!

 The notion that white sesame seeds are not safe for consumption during pregnancy is nothing but a myth.
 In India, many people believe that sesame seeds are a ‘heat generating’ food and increase body heat and upset the natural balance of the body.
 Some people also believe that eating heat-generating foods like sesame seeds in pregnancy can lead to miscarriage or premature labour.
 However, there is no scientific evidence to back this up.
 On the contrary, sesame seeds are packed with essential nutrients like iron, protein, fibre, calcium, magnesium, and potassium that are good for both the mother and the baby.
 But most doctors suggest that a pregnant woman should avoid consuming them in the first trimester, as it can make her nauseous.